How much do you know about your credit card companies? Maybe not much beyond the type of card you have and the benefits you get with it.

 5. It offers cash back, rewards, balance transfer, travel, 0% introductory APR, secured, and business credit cards.

-6. It offers co-branded cards with American Airlines, AT&T, Costco, and Expedia.
+6. It offers co-branded cards with American Airlines, AT&T, and Costco.

 7. Its Credit Knowledge Center provides information about credit and card benefits.